Podcasts like Overdue

 Website Apple Spotify

-Novel Conversations is a podcast summarizing the world's greatest works of classic literature, in 35 minutes you get the whole story from cover to cover.
-In each episode, Frank Lavallo hosts two readers and the three of them give their reactions to the story and read their favorite passages along the way.MORE Host Frank Lavallo
+Novel Conversations is a podcast summarizing the world's greatest works of classic literature: you get the whole story from cover to cover.
+If CliffsNotes had an audio-bestfriend, it would be us!
+Each episode, Frank Lavallo hosts two readers, and the three of them share their reactions to the story and read their favorite passages along the way.
+If you're looking for a good story, you're in the right place. *This podcast is a production of the Ohio Film Tax Credit.MORE Host Frank Lavallo

 Email ****@thefrontporchpeople.com